LibraryCarpentry/lc-open-refine/episodes/02-importing-data.md

 keypoints:
 - "Use the `Create Project` option to import data"
 - "You can control how data imports using options on the import screen"
+- "Several files types may be imported into OpenRefine."
 ---

 ## Importing data